A simple recipe for extra cheese pizza on top of the best homemade pizza dough.

 - 1 and 1/2 cups (6oz or 168g) shredded mozzarella cheese

-- 2–3 Tablespoons (10-15g) grated Parmesan cheese
+- 2–3 Tablespoons (10-15g) grated parmesan cheese

 - Slice hot pizza and serve immediately.
-Store leftover pizza covered tightly in the refrigerator and reheat as you prefer.
-Baked pizza slices may be frozen up to 1 week.
+Cover leftover pizza tightly and store in the refrigerator for up to 1 week.
 Freezing and reheating instructions below.

 - Freezing Instructions: See homemade pizza dough recipe for how to freeze the pizza dough.
 You can freeze the baked and cooled pizza or pizza slices.
 Wrap tightly in plastic wrap and place wrapped slices in a freezer container or bag.
 Freeze up to 3 months.
 Thaw in the refrigerator or at room temperature.

 - Reheating Instructions: Reheat leftover cold pizza in the microwave or cover with aluminum foil and bake on a lined baking sheet/pizza pan in a 350°F (204°C) oven until warmed.
 (About 10 minutes for slices, 15–20 minutes for whole pizza.)

 - Special Tools (affiliate links): Pizza Pan | Pastry Brush | Pizza Cutter

 - Whole Wheat Pizza Dough: Feel free to use my whole wheat pizza dough recipe instead.
 You only need half of the dough to make 1 pizza, so freeze the extra dough according to those directions or make 2 pizzas.